 Free checklist: 5 tips for Reboarding Employees

 Are your employees still working at home or at the office again?
 Or a combination of both?
 We are happy to share practical tips for reboarding employees.Download

 6. Seeing more than just your employees

 This ties back to company culture, which all too often is made up of employees with a myriad of cultural backgrounds.

 7. Focusing on the employee experience

 In the same way, you have to take into consideration the employee experience – that means everything, from first contact to the exit interview.
-As Mark Levy, former head of Employee Experience (EX) at Airbnb, said, “Anything that sets employees up for success or improves our culture should be a part of the employee experience (EX).”
-Anticipate your employees' needs and go out of your way to meet them.
+As Mark Levy, former head of Employee Experience (EX) at Airbnb, said, “Anything that sets employees up for success or improves our culture should be a part of the employee experience (EX)” Anticipate your employees' needs and go out of your way to meet them.